Code-Institute-Submissions/Milestone-project-4-hiking-blog_SEpResub/README.md

 ![Lighthouse test](/assets/images/IMG-2453.PNG)

  - The blog is validated by jigsaw.w3.org, validator.w3.org and pep8.
+ - OBS: In the HTML validator for the detail page there is two errors but it is not my code but the code from django when a blogpost is created from the admin penal.

  - Manuel testing was done:
    - Test all links.